Pulled Over by Police in Colorado | Your Legal Rights

 - Do you have any weapons in your car?

 The Fifth Amendment establishes your right to be silent and refuse self-incrimination.
-Therefore, when you are pulled over by police you are not obligated to provide any information outside of your name, driver license, vehicle registration, and proof of insurance.
+Therefore, when you are pulled over by the police you are not obligated to provide any information outside of your name, driver license, vehicle registration, and proof of insurance.

 NOTE: If you are a passenger you are not required to hand over any information, including your identification.